clydeshaffer/bmpedit/README.md

 # bmpedit
-an 8bit indexed 256 color bitmap editor for DOS
+an 8bit indexed 256 color bitmap editor

 because using Photoshop to make sprites for a DOS game felt like cheating